Accelerated Mobile Pages: Web Stories

 Web Stories, known as AMP Stories until April 2020, were introduced in 2018.
 Web stories are a mobile-focused format for delivering news and information as tap-through stories.

 AMP Email

 In 2018, Google announced the new AMP Email section of the AMP framework.
 AMP for email allows senders to include interactive AMP components inside emails.
 Email clients that support AMP are able to display components directly inside the email.
-When viewed in an unsupported email client, AMP emails display fallback HTML no different than a standard HTML email as an alternative.
+When viewed in an unsupported email client, AMP emails display fallback HTML no different from a standard HTML email as an alternative.

 AMP Ads

-AMP Ads are new way to deliver digital ads for AMP enabled pages.
-These ads are different from traditional HTML/JavaScript ads.
-AMPHTML ads load as fast as content, increasing viewability and enticing engagement.
-AMPHTML ads are only delivered after being validated, ensuring that the ads are free of malware.
+AMP Ads are adverts marked up using a variant of AMP HTML and CSS, designed to be used inline in both AMP and normal HTML pages.
+They feature restrictions and automatic validation aimed at guaranteeing performance and security, while supporting common functionality such as analytics tracking and limited interactivity.

 Technology

 Online format

 AMP pages are published online and can be displayed in most current browsers.
 When a standard webpage has an AMP counterpart, a link to the AMP page is usually placed in an HTML tag in the source code of the standard page.